 Hyundai i20

-With the last Ford Fiesta rolling off the production line in 2023, you might be searching for another supermini to add to your shortlist.
+Since the last Ford Fiesta rolled off the production line in 2023, you might be searching for another supermini to add to your shortlist.
 You could do a lot worse than the Hyundai i20, not least for its comprehensive five-year/unlimited mileage warranty.

 But there’s more to the i20 than peace of mind.
 It looks great following a facelift and all models come with a generous level of equipment.
-Even the entry-level Advance boasts 16-inch alloy wheels, LED headlights and an 8-inch infotainment system with Apple CarPlay and Android Auto connectivity.
-There’s also a fabulous i20 N for some hot hatch thrills.
+Even the entry-level Advance boasts 16-inch alloy wheels, LED headlights and a 10.25-inch infotainment system with Apple CarPlay and Android Auto connectivity.
+There’s also a fabulous i20 N (now used-only) for hot hatch thrills.

 Reviewing the i20 N, our Tim Pitt said: ‘On balance, the Fiesta ST has livelier steering and handles with slightly more finesse.
 The Hyundai counters with more up-to-date tech and a five-year, unlimited mileage warranty.
 It’s a close call, but I’m giving the new car the win.
 Long live the compact hot hatch king.’